jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-01.md

 Marx tried replacing actual feelings by a true or false revelation of the logic of social evolution.

-By doing this and by at tributing—quite unrealistically—to the masses his own shibboleth of “class consciousness,” he undoubtedlyfalsified
+By doing this and by at tributing—quite unrealistically—to the masses his own shibboleth of “class consciousness,” he undoubtedly falsified

 The true psychology of the workman is that the workman wishes:
 - to become a small bourgeois